yeyeto2788/3d_designs/README.md

 # 3D Designs

-Repository to hold all 3D designs.
+Repository to hold all 3D designs to 3D print or laser cut.

 - [3D Designs](#3d-designs)
   - [Repository structure](#repository-structure)